webosose/website/content/en/docs/guides/development/js-services/calling-js-services.md

 The webOS library file can be placed in any folder within your app project, but you must set the proper directory when including the library in the source code.
 {{< /note >}}

-### Call JS Services in the Web App Code
+#### Call JS Services in the Web App Code

-With the webOS library included, a web app can make webOS service calls using the `webOS.service.request` method.
+In webOS OSE 1.x, with the webOS library included, a web app can make webOS service calls using the `webOS.service.request` method.

 To call a service in a web app, use the `webOS.service.request` method as shown below.